tobyweston/blog/source/_posts/2009-10-31-performance-monitoring-part-1.markdown

 ---
 name: performance-monitoring-part-1
 layout: post
-title: Performance Monitoring (Introduction)
+title: Performance Monitoring Basics
 time: 2009-10-31 20:15:00 +00:00
 categories: java performance
 comments: true
 sidebar : false
-keywords: "performance, monitoring, tuning, scalability"
+keywords: "performance, monitoring, tuning, scalability, instrumentation, aop, aspectj, requests per second, rps, java melody, jmx"
 description: "Keeping an eye on performance is something that's easy to neglect.
-Get a few pointers about setting this up early and what to watch for."
+Get a few pointers about setting this up early, what to watch for and a few implementation tips."
 ---

 Keeping an eye on the performance of your applications is something that it easy to neglect.
 We all know that we should be regularly recording key performance indicators and regularly leaning on the profiler to spot dangers early, but how often is the dust actually blown off?